 Want to visit?
 Here is one way you can do it and this way gives you access to the other, less popular castle or a bike tour around this beautiful area.
 Find out more here.

 I feel like the Rhein River is a Germany-must.
 This day cruise allows you to see it from the angle it looks best, from the water.
 There are two cruises available, a half-day and full-day.
 They both start in Frankfurt and include a meal, wine tasting (for those old enough to indulge), and a stop at one of the area’s scenic cities.
 If you go on this cruise… take me with you.
 More information here.

-Germany for kids, links around the web:
+Germany Links around the web

 - My guest post on Chris Guillebeau’s site isn’t geared to kids only, but they are all family-friendly activities for a trip to Aachen.